lucaszanella/rpi-docker-media-center/README.md

 # Docker Media Center with Kodi, Transmission and Samba

-To clone the submodules too, use
+This repo has git submodules.
+To clone everything, use:

 ```
 git clone --recurse-submodules https://github.com/lucaszanella/rpi-docker-media-center